Cambodia

 Culture

 Cultural and artistic exchanges are an important part of people-to-people links between Australia and Cambodia.
-Since 2019, Australia has sponsored Cambodian International Film Festival to connect our cultures, find common ground and a shared sense of community.
-In 2023, the National Gallery of Australia repatriated three bronze sculptures dating from the 9th - 10th century of 'Bodhisattva Avalokiteshvara with attendants’ to Cambodia.
-In what marked a new era of consultative displays for the National Gallery, the three sculptures will remain on loan and on display at the National Gallery for upwards of three years.
+Since 2019, Australia has sponsored the Cambodian International Film Festival to connect our cultures, find common ground and a shared sense of community.
+In 2023, the National Gallery of Australia agreed to repatriate to Cambodia three bronze sculptures of 'Bodhisattva Avalokiteshvara with attendants’ dating from the 9th to 10th century.
+The sculptures will remain on loan and on display at the National Gallery for three years.

 Human Rights

-In addition to representations and public statements, we support human rights and democracy institutions, including in partnership with the Cambodia country office of the Office of the High Commissioner for Human Rights, and through the UN Human Rights Education programme in Cambodia.
+In addition to representations and public statements, we support human rights and democracy institutions through our development assistance programs, including in partnership with the Cambodia country office of the United Nations Office of the High Commissioner for Human Rights, and through the UN Human Rights Education programme in Cambodia.
 We also provide support through the Australian NGO Cooperation Program (ANCP) projects.

 Defence and security